Mochitto/100-days-challenge/README.md

 **Today's Progress**: Yet another project with turtle, today was Pong's turn!

 **Thoughts:**  I feel like Turtle isn't the best way to go about making games...
-The game slows down due to the processes being memory-intensive.
+The game slows down due to the processes being memory-intense.
 I have yet to see the solution from the course teacher abou this project, but I honestly do not think I'll come back to fix this.
 I also struggled a lot with working today as I felt a lot the news about Ukraine and Russia...
 Hope tomorrow is a better day.

 **Gif:**